Need help? We are available to speak to you 7 days a weekRead More

 The following briefly outlines the process of applying for an appeal in the Migration and Refugee Division:

-• Lodge an application with the AAT
+• Lodge an application with the ART

 • All relevant files and documents relating to the decision under review will be provided by the Department of Home Affairs